Veteran's pension

-A veteran's pension or "wartime pension" is a pension for veterans of the United States Armed Forces, who served in the military but did not qualify for military retired pay from the Armed Forces.
+A veteran's pension or "wartime pension" is a pension for veterans of the United States Armed Forces, who served in the military but did not qualify for military retirement pay from the Armed Forces.
 It was established by the United States Congress and given to veterans who meet the eligibility requirements.
 Along with payments, they are also given additional benefits depending on their eligibility and needs.

 The veteran's pension system is managed by the Department of Veterans Affairs.

 Wartime pension, wartime period

 The veteran's pension is sometimes called the "wartime pension" due to a requirement that the veteran served at least one day during a U.S. wartime period.
 The Department of Veterans Affairs publishes a list of Eligible Wartime Periods for determining if the Veteran meets the wartime service criterion.
-As of February 2017 to determine eligibility for the veteran's pension the Veterans Administration recognizes the following wartime periods:
+As of February 2017, to determine eligibility for the veteran's pension the Veterans Administration recognizes the following wartime periods: